Keibert Ruiz Player Props: Nationals vs. Rangers

 Keibert Ruiz At The Plate

-- In 33.8% of his games this year, Ruiz has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.
+- Ruiz has an RBI in 24 of 72 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.